 Metaverses and NFTs are also widely used as marketing strategies by different consumer companies.
 The best example is Coca-Cola.
 The U.S. multinational beverage company launched its collection of NFTs with an avatar party on the rooftop of a building in the Decentraland metaverse.
 Thus, thanks to this party, Coca-Cola transferred much of its iconography to this metaverse.
 Coca-Cola has become one of the pioneers of metaadvertising.
 Other beverage companies such as Bacardi and Budweiser have also launched NFT collections.
 Currently, some say that Budweiser also wants to create its metaverse.

-Just as in real life, avatars also can go to a nightclub to socialize in virtual worlds.
-Amnesia Ibiza, one of the world's best-known nightclubs, held a big party on October 9 to celebrate the opening of its first utterly virtual nightclub in the Decentraland metaverse.
+As in real life, avatars can also go to a nightclub to socialize in virtual worlds.
+Amnesia Ibiza, one of the world's best-known nightclubs, held a big party on October 9 to celebrate opening its first utterly virtual nightclub in the Decentraland metaverse.
 Like many other entertainment venues, Covid-19 forced Amnesia nightclub to close its doors.
 The owners of this iconic nightclub see metaverses as the future of virtual relationships.
 Within this space, avatars can listen to the songs of the world's top music artists and DJs.

 Last July, South China Morning Post (SCMP) announced a partnership with The Sandbox metaverse.
 In addition to introducing readers to the new technologies that metaverses provide, SCMP announced the launch of a collection of NFTs inspired by its library of photographs, visual illustrations, data visualizations, and infographics.
 The South China Morning newspaper is Hong Kong's leading newspaper, owned by Alibaba Group.